OndineMrCai/RLEE/README.md

 ### Training
 We directly use the training data from [Open-Zero-Reasoner](https://github.com/Open-Reasoner-Zero/Open-Reasoner-Zero) at rlee/data/train directory.
+Please remember to change the save path in the bash shell.

 Train RLEE
 ```